kaz-utashiro/greple/README.md

     for function pattern.

-    **CALLBACK FUNCTION**: Region list returned by function can have two extra element besides start/end position.
+    **CALLBACK FUNCTION**: Region list returned by function can have two extra elements besides start/end position.
 Third element is index.
-    Fourth element is callback function pointer which is called to produce string to be shown in command output.
-Callback function takes four argument (start position, end position, index, matched string) and returns replacement string.
+    Fourth element is a callback function pointer which will be called to produce string to be shown in command output.
+Callback function is called with four arguments (start position, end position, index, matched string) and expected to return replacement string.

 - **-e** _pattern_, **--and**=_pattern_